wu-lab-uva/RasperGade/README.md

 # RasperGade: Reconstructing Ancestral State under Pulsed Evolution in R by Gaussian Decomposition
 `RasperGade` is an  R package that predicts ancestral and hidden states while accounting for pulsed evolution and time-independent variation.
-It has 3 major functions: fitting the pulsed evolution model given extant trait value and a phylogeny, reconstructing ancestral states or predicting hidden states, and evaluating the quality of predicted ancestral and hidden states
+It has 3 major functions:

+1. fitting the pulsed evolution model given extant trait value and a phylogeny

+2. reconstructing ancestral states or predicting hidden states

+3. evaluating the quality of predicted ancestral and hidden states

 Detailed algorithm and analyses are described in the preprint: ...